 Therefore, the four colleges and Lifelong Learning and Community Engagement Program will award College Honors to those students who have earned 30 to 59 credits at UW Oshkosh and have a 3.5 official grade point or higher.

-If you qualify for a white College Honor cord, you will receive it when you check in at the registration table for your college, lower level Kolf, on commencement day.
+If you qualify for a white College Honor cord, it will be mailed to your home address on record.
 There is no charge for this cord.